Acne scars - and how you can try to remove them

 Typically, acne marks are left on the skin when nodules and cysts have damaged the surrounding area, leaving, in some cases, your skin looking rough and bumpy.

-The good news is there are a number of acne scar treatments and removals to try.
+The good news is there are a number of acne scar treatments and removals and reductions to try.

 Types of acne scars

 Not all acne scars are created equal, and each can look quite different depending on how they form.

 The two main types – depressed or raised – both give your skin a bumpy texture.

 These usually form on the face when your body doesn't produce enough collagen as spots heal.